 Ethanol was selected as the extraction solvent due to its capacity to extract a broad spectrum of both polar and non-polar compounds, rendering it one of the most adaptable solvents for phytochemical investigations (Singarayar et al., 2025).
 Furthermore, ethanol is comparatively safe for consumption when put together with other organic solvents, thereby increasing the applicability of the extracts within the pharmaceutical and nutraceutical sectors (Plaskova and Mlcek, 2023) .

-The aims of this research were: (i) to perform a preliminary phytochemical screening of ethanolic leaf extracts from C. camphora, C. tamala, and C. verum, (ii) to compare the phytochemical profiles among the three species, and (iii) to examine the pharmacological relevance of the identified phytochemicals concerning their ethnomedicinal applications.
+The aims of this research were: (i) to perform a preliminary phytochemical screening of ethanol- leaf extracts from C. camphora, C. tamala, and C. verum, (ii) to compare the phytochemical profiles among the three species, and (iii) to examine the pharmacological relevance of the identified phytochemicals concerning their ethnomedicinal applications.

 STUDY AREA

 The present investigation was conducted at the College of Fisheries, Govind Ballabh Pant University of Agriculture and Technology (GBPUAT), Pantnagar, located in Udham Singh Nagar district of Uttarakhand, India (29.06°N, 79.51°E).
 This area lies in the Tarai region of the Himalayan foothills at an altitude of approximately 800 feet above mean sea level.
 Fresh leaves of the selected plants were collected from the Medicinal Plants Research and Development Centre, Pantnagar, to ensure authenticated raw material for subsequent extraction and analysis.
-The plant species used in the study included Cinnamomum camphora, Cinnamomum tamala, and Cinnamomum verum, each verified and catalogued in the Global Registry of Scientific Collections (GRSciColl) under accession numbers GBPUH/283, GBPUH/1137, and GBPUH/1152, respectively.
+The plant species used in the study included Cinnamomum camphora, C. tamala, and C. verum, each verified and catalogued in the Global Registry of Scientific Collections (GRSciColl) under accession numbers GBPUH/283, GBPUH/1137, and GBPUH/1152, respectively.
 Experiments of phytochemical analysis were performed at the College of Fisheries, GBPUAT, Pantnagar.

 MATERIALS AND METHODS